2.1. Data Set Structure and Variable Types

 • Define case and variable, and understand how they are organized in a rectangular data set.

-• Define categorical (qualitative) and numerical (quantitative) variables and their further divisions.
+• Define categorical (qualitative) and numerical (quantitative) variables and learn their further divisions.

 • Understand that each variable type requires a different set of summarizing tools to reflect its unique structure.